chaozhanghnu/chaozhanghnu.github.io/_pages/home.md

   }
 </style>

+<p><font size=4>🎉 Prof. Shi was awarded a grant from USDA to research turn farming byproducts into sustainable asphalt <a href="https://news.miami.edu/coe/stories/2025/01/turning-farm-waste-into-sustainable-roads.html"> </a></p>

 <p><font size=4>🏆 Prof. Xianming Shi and the Engineering Bombers on their <a href="https://www.linkedin.com/feed/update/urn:li:activity:7263661365251190784/"> 3-0 victory in the University of Miami’s intramural soccer league opener!⚽🔥</a></p>